ECE 4760: Laboratory 2

 - Write a Protothreads C program which implements a DTMF generator with the following

 - The keypad will be used to enter up to 12 digit telephone numbers.
-As each digit is pressed, the appropriate tones are played.
+As each digit is pressed, the digit will be spoken.

 You must debounce the keypad.